Blog | Personal Finance

 Chances are there is some sort of business you can start today.

-Rather, I’m talking about a business that produces cash flow and is largely self-sustaining.
-In short, a business that produces passive income—the lowest taxed income.
+Rather, this is a business that produces cash flow and is largely self-sustaining.
+In short, a business that produces passive income—is the lowest taxed income.

 The key in whatever you do is to productize.
 Many consultants have figured this out.
 For instance, graphic designers might sell posters in an online store.
 Or an attorney might sell a course online.
 What these folks have discovered is that if you can make a product that people want to buy, you can scale a business and make money even when you’re sleeping.